Efficient Reinforcement Learning by Guiding World Models with Non-Curated Data: Experiments

 \section{Experiments}

-In the experiments, we aim to answer the following questions: \emph{(i)}~How does GSA compare to state-of-the-art methods that leverage offline data and train-from-scratch baselines in terms of sample efficiency and final performance? \emph{(ii)}~How does GSA compare to other leading model-based approaches that utilize offline data? \emph{(iii)}~How effectively does GSA adapt to new tasks in a continual learning setting?
-We further conduct detailed ablation studies to thoroughly evaluate our method.
+In the experiments, we aim to answer the following questions: \begin{itemize} \item[\textbf{Q1}] How does NCRL compare to state-of-the-art methods that leverage offline data and train-from-scratch baselines in terms of sample efficiency and final performance? \item[\textbf{Q2}] How does NCRL compare to other leading model-based approaches that utilize offline data? \item[\textbf{Q3}] How effectively does NCRL adapt to new tasks in a continual learning setting?
+We further conduct detailed ablation studies to evaluate our method. \end{itemize}

-\paragraph{Tasks} We evaluate our method on \emph{pixel}-based continuous control tasks from DMControl and Meta-World.
+\paragraph{Tasks} We evaluate our method on \emph{pixel}-based continuous control tasks from DMControl~\citep{tassa2018deepmind} and Meta-World~\citep{yu2020meta}.
 The chosen tasks include both locomotion and manipulation tasks covering different challenges in RL, including high-dimensional observations, hard exploration, and complex dynamics.
 We use three random seeds for each task.

-\paragraph{Dataset} Our dataset consists of data from two benchmarks: DeepMind Control Suite (DMControl) and Meta-World, visualized in~\cref{appendix:task_visualization}.
-For DMControl, we include 10k trajectories covering 5 embodiments collected by \textit{unsupervised RL agents}~\cite{rajeswar2023mastering,pathak2017curiosity}, trained via curiosity without task-related information.
-For Meta-World, we collect 50k trajectories across 50 tasks using pre-trained RL agents from TDMPC v2~\cite{hansen2023td}.
-To create a diverse dataset with varying quality, we inject Gaussian noise with $\sigma \in \{0.1, 0.3, 0.5, 1.0, 2.0\}$ during execution.
-Combined with the DMControl data, our complete offline dataset contains 60k trajectories (10M state-action pairs) spanning 6 embodiments.
+\paragraph{Dataset} Our dataset consists of data from two benchmarks: DMControl and Meta-World, visualized in~\cref{appendix:task_visualization}.
+For DMControl, we include 10k trajectories covering 5 embodiments collected by \textit{unsupervised RL agents}~\citep{rajeswar2023mastering,pathak2017curiosity}, trained via curiosity without task-related information.
+These trajectories vary in competence and coverage.
+As the unsupervised RL agents are trained to maximize the agent's curiosity rather than a specific reward signal, the dataset for DMControl does not contain expert trajectories for a specific task (e.g., Walk, Run etc.) For Meta-World, we collect mixed-quality 50k trajectories across 50 tasks using TDMPC-v2 agents~\citep{hansen2023td} by injecting Gaussian noise with $\sigma$ up to 2.0, which intentionally corrupts the policies and produces trajectories of varying success and quality.
+In practice, such a mixture of successful, partially successful, and failed behaviors can naturally arise from, for instance, noisy or partial human demonstrations collected through teleoperation.
+In~\cref{fig:diffusion_policy}, we assess the dataset quality via imitation learning, showing unsatisfactory performance.
+This emphasizes the mixed-quality property of the dataset.
+When combined with the DMControl data, our complete offline dataset comprises 60k trajectories (10M state-action pairs) across 6 embodiments.